netlify/angular-runtime/README.md

 ### Manual Installation

-If you need to pin down this plugin to a fixed version or you are using Server-Side Rendering with Angular 19, install it manually.
+If you need to pin this plugin to a specific version or if you are using Server-Side Rendering with Angular 19, you will need to install the plugin manually.

 Install it via your package manager: